jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 That was some tips and recommendations, should you want to go for a multiplayer game at a game jam.

-It is also possible to use the same tech for something that is not game, a social experiment for example.
+It is also possible to use the same tech for something that is not game, a cooperative experiment for example.

 Let me know if you have any question!